 MPB Communications (MPBC) is developing solutions to the monitoring requirements of spacecraft based on its fiber-laser and Fiber Bragg Grating (FBG) expertise.
-This is cumulating in the Fiber Sensor Demonstrator (FSD) for ESA's Proba-2 that is scheduled for launch in 2007.
-This will be the first demonstration of a full fiber-optic network in the space environment on a satellite.
-The advantages of the MPBC approach include a central interrogation system that can be used to control a variety of different fiber-optic sensors including temperature, pressure, actuator status, and propellant leakage.
+A major application culminated in the Fiber Sensor Demonstrator (FSD) installed on ESA's Proba-2 that was launched in November 2009.
+This is the first demonstration of a full fiber-optic network in the space environment on a satellite.
+The advantages of the FBG approach include a central interrogation system that is used to control a variety of different fiber-optic sensors including temperature, pressure, actuator status, and propellant leakage.
 Using a combination of both parallel signal distribution and serial wavelength division sensor multiplexing along single strands of fiber enables high sensor capacities.

 Fiber-optic sensors employ a signal link via an optical fiber, allowing the subsequent electronic processing to be located remotely from critical areas of the facilitates spacecraft.
-This minimization electromagnetic interferences and avoids the safety issues associated with electronics near the propulsion Signals on a fiber-optic line are subsystem. bidirectional, allowing a single fiber to carry both the source signal to the optical sensor and the reflected return signal back to the interrogation system.
+This minimization of electromagnetic interferences and avoids the safety issues associated with electronics near the propulsion Signals on a fiber-optic line are subsystem. bidirectional, allowing a single fiber to carry both the source signal to the optical sensor and the reflected return signal back to the interrogation system.
 Due to the low signal loss, < 1 db/km, relatively long signal links are feasible with good signal integrity.

 The MPBC fiber-sensor system employs fiber Bragg gratings that can be serially written into the core of the fiber.
 They are then specially mounted in a miniature package using MEMS techniques to enhance their sensitivity to the desired physical property and provide some environmental protection.
-The change of the physical measurand changes the spectral characteristics of the FBG-based sensor.
-As a result, the sensor measurement is independent of the absolute intensity of the optical signal allowing long-term stable sensor calibration.
-As the sensor spectral characteristics are measured with 1-2 pm resolution, very precise measurement of the measurand is possible through the fiber-optic sensors.
+As the sensor spectral characteristics are very precise measured with 1-2 pm resolution, very precise measurement is possible through the fiber-optic sensors.

-The benefits of MPBC's fiber-optic sensor network include EMI insensitivity, remote positioning of the interrogation system, flexible signal routing using lightweight fiber-optic cables with microtubing armour for strength, high sensor capacity, and high measurement resolution of the sensor response.
+The benefits of the fiber-optic sensor network include EMI insensitivity, remote positioning of the interrogation system, flexible signal routing using lightweight fiber-optic cables with microtubing armour for strength, high sensor capacity, and high measurement resolution of the sensor response.